Skip to content

 Supported AISafetyEventType constants:

 • ALIGNMENT_FAILURE — A direct breakdown in the model’s alignment properties (e.g. reward hacking, deceptive alignment surfacing).
-Sharply reduces the model’s internal stability.
+Sharply reduces the model’s stability.

 • GOAL_DRIFT — The model’s objective function shifts away from its intended goals over time.
 Introduces a gradual, compounding destabilization rather than a sudden shock.